SvetaSR/react-concurrent-mode-demo/README.md

 **use-transition** - Concurrent React with an example of UseTransition

-**susepnse** - Concurrent React with an example of Suspense for Data Fetching, and SuspenseList.
+**suspense** - Concurrent React with an example of Suspense for Data Fetching, and SuspenseList.